 Having your excellent staff is worth every penny…most of the time.
 But with rising minimum wages, it’s important to not let too much time slip between the cracks.
 Optimizing your floor staff hours, whether you have a retail store, coffee shop, bakery, or quick-service restaurant is an important budget goal.
 Plus, your employees will appreciate it – no one likes idly standing around waiting to be cut.

 With an employee management system integrated into your POS system, your labor costs are easy to calculate.
 All data is taken directly from your POS and automatically calculated into understandable numbers.
-But how can you reduce your retail labor costs?
+But how can you reduce labor costs in retail?
 Here are 5 things to keep in mind.

 - Pay Attention to Your Scheduling